abbasshafi/A-YOLO-based-Vehicle-Detection-and-Counting-System/README.md

-# Vehicle Count, Detection, and Classification using Yolov4
+# Enhancing Urban Planning with Automated Vehicle Detection and Counting: An Application of YOLOv4 and Deep SORT

 Project is in progess....